Claim to Fame

 Claim to Fame is an American reality competition series that premiered on ABC on July 11, 2022.
 The series is hosted by Kevin Jonas and Frankie Jonas.
-In January 2023, the series was renewed for a second season.
+A second season premiered on June 26, 2023, followed by a third season on July 10, 2024.

-Format
+Gameplay

-Twelve contestants, each of whom has a famous relative, move into a house together and are tasked with deducing which celebrities the other contestants are related to while also keeping their own celebrity relationship a secret.
-Every episode, the contestants participate in a competition.
-The winner is granted immunity for the round and a bonus clue about another contestant.
+A number of contestants, each of whom has a famous relative, move into a secluded house together and are tasked with deducing which celebrities the other contestants are related to while also keeping their own celebrity relationship a secret.
+Every episode, the contestants participate in a competition, most of which incorporate cryptic clues that the contestants can use in their deductions.
+The winner (or the captain of the winning team in a team challenge) is usually granted immunity for the round and a bonus rebus that can be deciphered into a clue about another contestant.

-At the end of the episode, the contestants secretly vote between the two lowest-ranked performers in the competition to be the round's "guesser".
-The guesser will then choose any other non-immune contestant and announce which celebrity they think the other contestant is related to.
+At the end of most episodes, the contestants secretly vote between the two lowest-ranked performers in the competition (or the captain of the losing team, along with another losing team member of their choice) to be the round's "guesser".
+The guesser then chooses any other non-immune contestant and must announce which celebrity they think this other contestant is related to.
 If the guesser is correct, the other contestant will be eliminated; if the guesser is wrong, the guesser will be eliminated instead.

 The final contestant remaining wins $100,000.